Kitware/candela/app/resonant-reference-app/README.md

   ```

 We've also added to webpack's watch mode, so that it triggers
-a grunt step when you change code in resonant-reference-app.
+girder's grunt build step when you change code in resonant-reference-app.
 To
 use it:

   ```bash